srImathE satakOpAya nama:

 Because of krishNan’s presence in AyppAdi, it is having the real wealth; krishNan’s sowlabhyam (being easy to approach, being simple) is so wealthy that its waves are going out from AyppAdi and reaching into srI vaikuntam. perumAn does not have any need or way to show one of his kalyANa guNas – sowlabyam – when he is sitting in srI vaikuNtam.
 That is because the AthmAs there are all muktha AthmAs full of gyAnam etc., and perumAn is all available to them; so there is no opportunity to show his sowlabhyam to them; So perumAL is more happy to be in AyppAdi among the common people so that he can put that character of His in to good use.

-Only in darkness the light would seem very bright, so perumAL is very happy to come to this world to exercise the full power of one of his kalyANa guNas, that is sowlabhyam.
-Because of his presence, AyppAdi is wealthy of his guNas; his guNas are wealthy in AyppAdi.
-He, who is bigger than the three worlds, has made himself available for the commands of the gOpikAs in this place – AyppAdi.
+Only in darkness the light would seem very bright, so perumAL is very happy to come to this world to exercise the full power of one of his kalyANa guNas (divine qualities), that is sowlabhyam.
+Because of His presence, AyppAdi is wealthy of his guNas; and his guNas are wealthy in AyppAdi.
+He, who is bigger than the three worlds, has made himself available for the commands of gOpikAs in this place – AyppAdi.

 AyppAdi has been content and hence wealthy with cows that provided enough milk, so they were all happy with getting the milk and making the butter (கறப்பன, கடைவனவற்றால் குறைவற்றிருக்கை).